Alpha Omega Alpha AOA

 Project Sunshine at NYMC is a chapter of the national organization dedicated to helping children and their families facing medical challenges.
 This group primarily volunteers at Blythdale, a home for severely handicapped children, and at the Infusion Center at Maria Fareri Children's Hospital.
 Volunteers will be able to help plan and host holiday parties and arts and crafts days at these sites, as well as schedule times to visit and cheer up children while they undergo infusion procedures.
 Another fun event hosted by Project Sunshine is a raffle held in the fall, to which proceeds are donated to organizations for helping children.
 We will be holding an information session at the beginning of the school year, and hope to see everyone there!

 La Casita de la Salud

-La Casita de la Salud is the New York Medical College (NYMC) Clinic Project and is a student-run clinic focused on meeting the needs of the uninsured and undocumented adult populations of East Harlem.
+La Casita de la Salud is a student-run clinic focused on meeting the needs of the uninsured and undocumented adult populations of East Harlem.
 Our goal is to improve health outcomes by providing quality culturally competent care regardless of race, ethnicity, gender, nationality, or ability to pay.
 We emphasize preventative medicine through patient-centered care and education.
 With the aid of quality indicators, we strive to be a model of efficiency and cost-effectiveness in the achievement of the aforementioned goals.
-Through our organization’s cultural competency and increasing of access to healthcare for uninsured and undocumented immigrants, we hope to help bridge the pervasive health disparity gap in our healthcare system.
+Through our organization’s cultural competency and increasing of access to healthcare for uninsured and undocumented residents, we hope to help bridge the pervasive health disparity gap in our healthcare system.